 Core versus sustainable strategies

-The main differences between the emerging-market sovereign component of our core and sustainable strategies can be attributed to the factor of time.
-Specific market conditions may be favourable for a sovereign which may not necessarily fit our sustainable criteria over a given period of time.
-These conditions could include a competitive advantage, a commodity abundance or a superior debt coverage ratio.
+The main differences between the emerging-market sovereign component of our core and sustainable fixed income and multi-asset strategies can be attributed to the factor of time.2 Specific market conditions may be favourable for a sovereign which may not necessarily fit our sustainable criteria over a given period of time.
+These conditions could include a competitive advantage, a commodity abundance or a superior debt-coverage ratio.
 This may lead to an opportunity for investment in our core strategies, although inevitably there will be a trade-off versus the inherent underlying risks, which may include poorer transparency and governance, hence their exclusion from our sustainable strategies.

 Flexibility in the process

 In summary, our sustainable sovereign matrix embeds a level of flexibility and judgement to take account not just of a sovereign’s existing standing, but also its direction of travel.
-We believe that, coupled with the expertise of our responsible investment team, the rigour of our process, designed by our fixed-income emerging-market specialists, provides us with a real differentiator versus our peers and is further evidence of the robustness of our sustainable fixed-income approach.
+We believe that, coupled with the expertise of our responsible investment team, the rigour of our fixed-income process, designed by our emerging-market bond specialists, provides us with a real differentiator versus our peers, and is further evidence of the robustness of our sustainable fixed-income approach.

 1 Gratcheva et al (2021) “A New Dawn – Rethinking Sovereign ESG”, JP Morgan and World Bank (https://openknowledge.worldbank.org/handle/10986/35753), 7 June 2021.